-Here are the differences between hard links and soft links in Linux.
-Below, you will find examples of how to create these.
+Here are the differences between hard link and soft link in Linux.
+Below, you will find examples of how to create them.

 Table of contents